NicoBenndorf/Advanced-Lane-Detection/README.md

 ##### Search from prior

-In the case that we have already found a the polylines before we do not have to search from scratch again.
+In the case that we have already found polylines before, we do not have to search from scratch again.
 We can search along the prior detected polylines and save processing time.
-For this I add a margin aroung the prior polylines and select all pixels within.
-Then I can fit my new polylines again.
+For this I add a margin aroung the prior polylines and select all pixels within - highlighted by the green area.
+Then I can fit my new polylines again - which are visualized as brown lines.
 In my code this is done in the `search_polynomial_from_prior()` function.
-The approach to search from a prior polynom can result in a bad detection so I implemented a check if the new polylines make sence (in the code from line 548 to 575.
-Triggered by the function `validation_check_line()` ).
+The approach to search from a prior polynom can result in a bad detection so I implemented a check if the new polylines make sence (in the code from line 548 to 575, which gets triggered by the function `validation_check_line()` ).
 This check compares the fitted line against the last 10 detections (realised with a `line` class in line 35 to 132 that stores the last 10 fitted lines).
 The output of the search from prior is displayed in the following image:

 ![alt text][image7.2]

 ##### Sanity check and smoothing

 After fitting the left and the right polyline I do an additional sanity check if the left and right line actually represent a lane line.
 The function `validation_check_lane()` (line 572-575) triggers this check and compares the curvature as well as the distance of both polylines.
 If the lines are not valid I do another check for each the left and right line against the prior lines.
-If a line is not valid I use the average over the last 10 successfully fitted lines.
+To check if a line is not valid I use the average over the last 10 successfully fitted lines.

 #### 5. Radius of curvature of the lane and the position of the vehicle with respect to center.